magicctf/webpage-source/magicctf/about.md

 Setup
 -----

-For information on how to run a server or install a subgame, please visit Minetest Forum : [How to--](dead)
+For information on how to run a server or install a subgame, please visit Minetest Forum : [Setting up, running, and maintaining a server](https://forum.minetest.net/viewtopic.php?f=10&t=17373)
+Go to the release section to download the Magic-CTF Minetest Subgame.
+You can additionaly also get the High Contrast Texture Pack.

 Required Minetest Version
 -------------------------